ntlinh16/cloudal/examples/configuration/README.md

 python config_docker_env_gcp.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_gcp.yaml
 ```

-This `config_docker_env_g5k.py` will install Docker on the provisioned nodes you give them.
+the `config_docker_env_gcp.py` script makes a reservation for nodes then installs Docker container on them.
+You can modify the `config_host()` function in this script to install and configure your own necessary applications.

 ## Example 3: Configuring AntidoteDB on running hosts on G5K

-This example is similar to the Example 2, after provisioning some nodes on Grid5000, it configures to ensure that AntidoteDB runs on these nodes.
+In this example, after provisioning some nodes on G5K, we configure to ensure that AntidoteDB runs on these nodes.

-First, you still need to describe your infrastructure in `provisioning_config_g5k.yaml` file.
+First, you need to describe your infrastructure in `cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml` file.

 Then, run the following command:
 ```